The Living Lab

 August 2027

-Completion of hydrogen production pilot operation
+Completion of research operations for hydrogen production

-Total investments of around EUR 210 million are being made in the future of the hydrogen region in Central Germany and research into intersectoral energy integration is being actively promoted.
-As a “real-world laboratory for the energy transition”, the majority of the project modules are funded with around EUR 44 million from federal funds as part of the 7th energy research program of the Federal Ministry for Economic Affairs and Energy (BMWE).
-The seven consortium partners are also contributing just over EUR 160 million to the real-world laboratory.
+With a total project volume of around €210 million, investment is being made in the future of the hydrogen region in Central Germany and research into sector coupling is being actively advanced.
+As a “Real-World Laboratory for the Energy Transition”, the vast majority of the project components are funded under the 7th Energy Research Programme of the Federal Ministry for Economic Affairs and Energy (BMWE) with around €44 million from federal funds.
+In addition, the seven consortium partners are contributing a good €160 million to the real-world laboratory as their own share.

-Consortium of experienced partners with proven expertise
+Alliance of experienced partners with proven expertise